swanjessy/clothestore/README.md

 This client application uses Flow, Live-data, Coroutines, View binding and other Jetpack components to handle data opertions.
 Dagger-Hilt is used for dependency injection and Retrofit2 for remote network calls.

-Pleas navigate to WIKI to know more about this application!
+Please navigate to WIKI to know more about this application!